Questions for EHR Vendors: What You Should Know Before You Commit

 Is the least privilege policy used?

-What measures protect the data stored in the cloud?
+What measures does your software use to protect the data stored in the cloud?

-What measures protect the data from loss, theft, and hacking?
+What measures does it use to protect the data from loss, theft, and hacking?

 Does the system back up an exact copy of protected data?